sruss07/MS03-Geodictionary/README.md

 - Edit Term Page - form allowing users to edit their own dictionary entries
 - Profile Page - banner showing user name of currently logged in user

+- Wireframes for mobile phones, tablets and desktops can be found here [Wireframes](static/wireframes/all-wireframes.pdf)

 ### 5. Surface

 The overall UX is clean and consistent and offers the user a site which should be easy to navigate and a pleasure to use, encouraging users to return multiple times.
 I utilised the Materialize material design bootstrap framework to achieve this